spread-ai/docs-appsmith-fork/docs/reference/widgets/radio-group.md

 This property allows you to set the labels and values for the items.
 You can add these labels and values directly from the user interface.
 Ensure that the values assigned to each option are unique.
-Additionally, you can turn on **JS** and provide options in JSON format, like:
+Additionally, you can turn on **JS** and provide options in JSON format:

 ```js